 - ½ cup olive oil

 Ad olive oil, oregano and sea salt and mix.

 Rub on the lamb leg and let sit at room temperature for 30 minutes

-Set Cinder grill to 133°F to achieve a medium-rare cook and to allow for the breakdown of the muscles slowly.
+Set Cinder grill to 133°F to achieve a medium-rare cook and to allow for the breakdown of the connective tissues and tenderization of the muscles slowly.

 Once the temperature is achieved, remove from Cinder and place on a clean plate.
 Verify temperature with a probe thermometer

 Wipe the Cinder grill clean and change the temperature to sear

 Rub the lamb leg with olive oil and place on the Cinder grill.
 Press the knob for a sear.

 Once the sear is complete, check your lamb and it should be golden brown.
 Leave on the sear longer for more color if desired.

 Let the meat rest for 5-10 minutes, sprinkle with sea salt and slice